Public Health and Community Health Education Department (PH/HED/CHE)

 Implementation, Administration, and Evaluation of Health Education Programs

-Students will implement, administer, and evaluate a community health education program.
-Interventions will be based on professional best practices and social and behavioral theories and models.
-Data will be collected that allow students to evaluate goals, objectives, and activities.
-Students will be required to generate a report at the end of the semester that can be used to inform decision makers on the success of the program and can be added to the professional evidence base.
-Prerequisite: CHE 380, CHE 400.
+In this course students implement, administer, and evaluate a community health education program.
+Interventions are based on professional best practices and social and behavioral theories and models.
+Data is collected that allow students to evaluate goals, objectives, and activities.
+Students are required to generate a report at the end of the semester that can be used to inform decision makers on the success of the program and can be added to the professional evidence base.
+Prerequisite: CHE 320, CHE 380, CHE 400, PH 335.
 Offered Fall, Spring.

 CHE 475/575 Cr.1-3